-Fast cash online is a type of finance offered to those that need quick access to additional finance.
+Fast cash online is a type of finance for people who need quick access to additional finance.
 This type of loan is suited to someone that can't wait the week it may take for a bank personal loan, doesn't have a credit card (or has one that is maxed out) or is only looking to borrow a smaller amount.

-These loans are also suited to those on low incomes, that receive Centrelink payments or have bad credit.
+These loans are also suited to people on low incomes, for people who receive Centrelink payments or for people who have bad credit.

 How does a cash lender work?